mongodb/chatbot/README.md

 The MongoDB Chatbot Framework is a set of libraries that you can use to build full-stack intelligent chatbot applications using MongoDB and [Atlas Vector Search](https://www.mongodb.com/docs/atlas/atlas-vector-search/vector-search-overview/).

-You can use the MongoDB Chatbot Framework to perform retrieval augmented generation (RAG) application.
+You can use the MongoDB Chatbot Framework to create retrieval augmented generation (RAG) applications.

 ## Documentation